Simulated Rotation Measure Sky from Primordial Magnetic Fields: Results

-In Figure~\ref{fig:RMmeanEv} we make use of our large sample of $\mathrm{RM_{IGM}}$ maps to give an example comparison of the simulated $\mathrm{RM_{IGM}}$ and its observed redshift evolution trends. \citealt{Carrettietal2025} have used refined analysis for $\mathrm{RRM}$ rms to confirm its IGM and filamentary origin.
-Here, instead of rms, with grey lines, we show the results of such analysis for the redshift-evolution of mean RRM.
+In Figure~\ref{fig:RMmeanEv} we make use of our large sample of $\mathrm{RM_{IGM}}$ maps to give an example comparison of the simulated $\mathrm{RM_{IGM}}$ and its observed redshift evolution trends. \citealt{Carrettietal2025} used refined analysis for $\mathrm{RRM}$ rms to confirm its IGM and filamentary origin.
+Here, instead of rms, with grey lines, we show the results of such an analysis for the redshift evolution of mean RRM.
 These means of $\mathrm{RM_{IGM}}$ (RRM) have been calculated from the LoTSS dataset \citep[][]{OSullivanetal2023} with 40 points in each redshift bin.
-For comparison purposes, in our sample we use only those $\mathrm{RM_{IGM}}$ redshift-depth data which are close to redshift bins used in LoTSS-data analysis.
-We then randomly draw 40 $ \mathrm{RM_{IGM}}$ points (pixels) from a randomly-chosen simulated 2D maps (1000 times) and calculate means for each subsampling and standard deviations for these means at each redshift depth, shown in Figure~\ref{fig:RMmeanEv}.
+For comparison purposes, in our sample we only used those $\mathrm{RM_{IGM}}$ redshift-depth data that are close to redshift bins used in LoTSS-data analysis.
+We then randomly drew 40 $ \mathrm{RM_{IGM}}$ points (pixels) from randomly-chosen simulated 2D maps (1000 times) and calculated means for each subsampling and standard deviations for these means at each redshift depth, shown in Figure~\ref{fig:RMmeanEv}.

-As we see in Figure~\ref{fig:RMmeanEv}, large-scale-correlated PMFs, such as u and km1 models lead to larger RM amplitudes compared to trends from small-scale stochastic models (k25, k50, k102), although all models fluctuate around zero, similarly to the data from LoTSS.
+As we see in Figure~\ref{fig:RMmeanEv}, large-scale-correlated PMFs, such as the u and km1 models, lead to larger RM amplitudes compared to trends from small-scale stochastic models (k25, k50, k102), although all models fluctuate around zero, similarly to the data from LoTSS.
 We also see that $\nG$-normalisation u and km1 cases better reproduce LoTSS mean-RM trends, while the error in the uniform case is larger and the error in the km1 model remains within the observed $\langle \mathrm{RRM} \rangle$ uncertainties.
 It is interesting to note that the latter model also best matches the LoTSS RM-rms trends \citep[see Figure~4 in ][]{Mtchedlidzeetal2024}.
 Therefore, PMFs with coherence scales $\gtrsim 20 \cMpch$ might be interesting to investigate further, with a careful rethinking how future $\mathrm{RM_{Gal}}$ reconstruction algorithms should account for the existence of extragalactic signal.
-We also note that upper limits on the PMFs' strengths obtained in Paper II seem consistent with the mean RM analysis; that is, larger ($>\nG$) field strengths are allowed for small-scale correlated PMF models and smaller field strengths ($<\nG$) for the u and km1 cases (see also \citealt{Neronovetal2024arXiv} where recent upper limits obtained from RM measurements have been summarised).
+We also note that upper limits on the PMFs' strengths obtained in Paper II seem consistent with the mean RM analysis; that is, larger ($>\nG$) field strengths are allowed for small-scale-correlated PMF models and smaller field strengths ($<\nG$) for the u and km1 cases (see also \citealt{Neronovetal2024arXiv} where recent upper limits obtained from RM measurements are summarised).